JegoInc/Jego/docs/en/guide/node-selection.md

 ## Auto Selection

-When the node server is in: `🌐 Auto Select / 🌐 Auto Selection`, as shown in the figure below:
+When the node server is in: `🌐 Auto Select`, as shown in the figure below:

 ![Auto selection interface](/images/image_spaces_2FtaiByLw8cj0IZKJTlaiM_2Fuploads_2Fw4InYwKSvUVPNTd3Eflo_2Fimage_1.png)